-A guide to choosing snacks for your kids on a road trip that are healthy and won’t turn your car into a mess.
-Featuring a snack beloved by our family.
+A guide to choosing snacks for your kids before you hit the open road that they will eat and won't turn your car into a mess.

 Taking road trips with kids is not easy.